KristianWhite/EMC-Emoji-Morse-Converter/proposal.md

 https://github.com/KristianWhite/Morse-Converter.git

 ## Description
-The Morse converter is a program that behaves like a Morse code receiver, converting text characters into words.
-I tend to utilize this as quick education tool for those who want to learn or play around more with the concept of Morse code.
+The Emoji Morse converter is a program that behaves like a Morse code receiver, converting text characters into words.
+However, it switches things up by using emojis instead of dots and dashes.
+I will utilize this as a quick educational tool for those who want to learn about encrypting or play around more about Morse code and how it is translated.

 ## Features
 - Feature 1
-	- Uses characters like the dot and dashes as input
+	- Uses characters like the emojis as input
 - Feature 2
-	- Converts the following inputs in into letter characters.
+	- Converts the following inputs into letter characters.
 - Feature N
-	- Short explaination of how it will be executed.
+	- Display the text on a screen after typing the input.

 ## Challenges
 - Research on Morse Code
 - Research on how the code is transferred into words
-- Short sentence of any skill or topic that needs to be learnt or researched.
+- Provide a function that sends a single character but keeps it

 ## Outcomes
 Ideal Outcome:
-- Briefly describe what is the ideal outcome?
+- A screen that displays the conversion of the input of emojis into stylized letter characters

 Minimal Viable Outcome:
-- Briefly describe the bare essential for a good working outcome?
+- A program that converts the input of emojis into letter characters

 ## Milestones